Asylum NYC

-Asylum NYC (also called The Asylum Theatre) is a 150-seat off-Broadway theatre and comedy venue at 123 E 24th Street in the Flatiron neighborhood in Manhattan.
+Asylum NYC (also called The Asylum Theatre) is a 150-seat off-Broadway theater and comedy venue at 123 East 24th Street in the Flatiron neighborhood of Manhattan, New York City, US.

-Asylum NYC opened in 2017 at its original location in the Chelsea neighborhood in Manhattan.
-In 2022, the original location shut down, and in 2023 it reopened in its current location.
+Asylum NYC opened in 2017 at its original location in the Chelsea neighborhood in Manhattan, the former location of the Upright Citizens Brigade theater.
+In 2022, the original location shut down, and, in 2023, it reopened in its current location.